 If you want to catch the best Pokémon, you’re going to have to participate in Pokémon Go raids.
 These are difficult events that pit you against a variety of your favourite monsters alongside your friends, providing you with a bunch of rewards if you succeed.
 You’ll also get a chance to catch the monster you fought, which makes it a great method of tracking down more elusive monsters.

 Raids take place at gyms, and require you to have a raid pass, which you can get once per day by visiting a gym, to participate.
-There are five different tiers of Pokémon Go raids, with the highest providing you with a chance to receive a legendary Pokémon.
+There are different tiers of Pokémon Go raids, with the highest giving you with a chance to receive a legendary Pokémon.

 If you find raids intimidating, or simply want a bit more information before you start digging into them, we’ve put together this guide for you.
 We’ll break down everything you need to know about gyms, including the different types, how you can participate, and what you can expect as rewards, in the guide below.
 By the time you’ve finished reading it, you’ll be a raid master.
 You can also find out more information about your favourite mobile game by checking out our Pokémon Go news, Pokémon Go event, and Pokémon Go update guides.

 Everything you need to know about Pokémon Go raids:

 Niantic has revealed the March five-star and mega raid schedule.
 The following Pokémon will be available:

 - Incarnate Forme Landorus will appear in five-star raids from March 1 at 08:00. to March 6 at 08:00 local time